 A deed in lieu of foreclosure is a transaction in which the lender agrees to accept a deed to the mortgaged property instead of foreclosing.

 The borrower is usually released from liability for the debt with a deed in lieu of foreclosure.
-But if the property is severely underwater—the value of the property is significantly less than the total amount the borrower owes—the lender might require the borrower to pay part of the difference or the lender might retain the right to seek a deficiency judgment.
+But if the property is severely underwater, the lender might require the borrower to pay part of the difference or the lender might retain the right to seek a deficiency judgment.
 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.

 To apply for any of the workout options discussed in this article, you’ll need to submit what’s called a loss mitigation application to your loan servicer.
 Before sending in your application, consider talking to a foreclosure attorney who can review your financial information and options.
 Because negotiating an alternative to foreclosure for an investment property can be tricky, it’s often beneficial to employ the services of a qualified attorney to help you through the process and ensure that you fully understand all alternatives.